tmtsoftware/csw/docs/src/main/messages/commands.md

 ### Prefix

+The source of the command is given by the prefix, which should be the full name of the component sending the command.
+A prefix can be constructed with a string, but must start with a valid subsystem as in [Subsystem](subsystem.html).
-Identifies a [Subsystem](subsystem.html) in TMT observatory.
-Component developer should supply a valid prefix string and the subsystem will be automatically parsed from it.
+A component developer should supply a valid prefix string and the subsystem will be automatically parsed from it.
+An example of a valid string prefix is "nfiraos.ncc.trombone".

 See below examples: